Haletudse/csgo-config-1v1/README.md

-# Counter-Strike:Global Offensive
+# Counter-Strike:Global Offensive 1v1 Configuration
-1v1 Configuration
+Commands below should be entered into the console, only after executing the 1v1 config.

+# 1. Choose player weapons
+Select a primary weapon:
+´´´
+ak47
+m4a4

+´´´

-### Launch Commands
+# Launch Commands
 End warmup manually.
 > endwarmup